PathEngine home previous: Collision Queriesnext: Pathfinding Queries

 Point collision implemented in terms of obstacle centre against an expanded boundary returns true

-The alternative code-paths test directly for obstacle (or swept obstacles) overlapping other obstacles.
+The alternative code-path tests directly for obstacle overlapping other obstacles.

 Point collision implemented in terms of an obstacle against obstacle overlap check returns false